vortex-es/vortex-es.github.io/solutions/les.md

 icon-url: vortex-solutions-les-icon-128.png
 ---

 <p class="lead">Did you ever wish to have a (turbulent) measurements time-series at each turbine position of your planned or existing wind farm?
 Now, you can get something outstandingly similar!
-After two years of development on NCAR cutting-egde WRF-LES model, we are proud to offer you probably the most measurement-like set of synthetic wind time series currently available on the market: Vortex Large Eddy Simulations (LES).
+After two years of development on NCAR cutting-egde WRF-LES model, we are proud to offer you probably the most measurement-like set of synthetic wind time series currently available on the market: Vortex Large Eddy Simulations (LES).</p>

 ## When to use LES?